 But, at least on social media, Uber doesn’t appear to be coming out with all guns blazing in its home state.

 Uber CEO Travis Kalanick at LeWeb in Paris, 2013.
 He makes gestures, but not so much on Twitter.
-(Photo: Adam Tinworth/flickr)
+(Photo: Adam Tinworth [CC by 2.0]/Flickr)

 CEO Travis Kalanick is known to be an aggressive guy who doesn’t pay much attention to diplomatic niceties or protocol when his company enters a new market.
-But as tech-oriented as the company may be, it’s fairly conservative with social media.
-It tweets stuff like this:
+But as tech-oriented as the company may be, it’s fairly conservative with social media, announcing things like a group of female engineers.

 Kalanick’s own Twitter feed isn’t used much.
 This is his latest, from several days ago: